 These inspirational films are great tools for homeschool families with teens.
 Teens need to be stretching themselves to think outside themselves and to catch glimpses of what God wants to do.

 1) Chariots of Fire– the story of Eric Liddle’s courage in standing on his beliefs in the face of royal pressure during the 1920 Olympics.
+In 1982 it received many awards:

 5) Mother Theresa– Precious presentation on her life, faith, and values.
+One of her quotes, “The fruit of love is service.
+The fruit of service is peace.
+And peace begins with a smile.”

 7) Of Gods and Men– Moving story of the martyrdom of some Trappists monks in Algeria during the 1990s, a favorite of my grown kids.